mwolson/emacs-shared/doc/install.md

 *Windows*

-On Windows, the best way to do this is with [Git Extensions](https://gitextensions.github.io/).
+On Windows, the best way to do this is to install both [Git Extensions](https://gitextensions.github.io/) and [Git for Windows](https://git-scm.com/download/win).
 When prompted about SSH during installation, choosing PuTTY is recommended.

 *macOS*

-On macOS, the best way to do this is to install Xcode from App Store, and then install the Command Line Tools for Xcode using the Downloads preferences pane within Xcode 4.6.1 and later.
+On macOS, the best way to do this is to install Xcode from App Store.

 ## (macOS only) Install Homebrew